 - Plug in waffle maker to preheat.

 - Blend until very smooth

-- Pour half the batter in waffle maker, close lid and cook until steam subsides (5-7 minutes)
+- Pour half the batter in full size waffle maker, close lid and cook until steam subsides (5-7 minutes)

 - Repeat with rest of batter.